ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 Please note that running a validator on AWS will incur cost.

-Ava Labs is not responsible for the cost incurred from starting up Avalanche validator through Avalanche-CLI
+Ava Labs is not responsible for the cost incurred from running an Avalanche validator on cloud services via Avalanche-CLI.

 :::